jessielynlozano/FTW-DE-Groupings/journal/Chinook.md

 - **Team Learnings:**
   - Collaborating using remote setup
+  - Proper assignment of tasks to prevent backlogs

 - **Real-World Connection:**
   - The exercise showed how it is possible for data engineers to connect and collaborate with each other.